-Piano, Piano for Leisure, P-Plate Piano, Accordion, Electronic Organ, Organ, Violin, Viola, Double Bass, Cello, Flute, Piccolo, Oboe, Clarinet, Recorder, Bassoon, Saxophone, Saxophone for Leisure, Trumpet, Tuba, Trombone, Band, Horn, Euphonium, Percussion, Harp, Classical Guitar, Singing, Singing for Leisure, Instrumental Ensemble, Theory, Musicianship and Music Craft and P Plate Piano for beginning pianists.
+Piano, Piano for Leisure, Accordion, Organ, Violin, Viola, Double Bass, Cello, Flute, Piccolo, Oboe, Clarinet, Recorder, Bassoon, Saxophone, Saxophone for Leisure, Trumpet, Tuba, Trombone, Band, Horn, Euphonium, Percussion, Harp, Classical Guitar, Singing, Singing for Leisure, Instrumental Ensemble, Theory, Musicianship and Music Craft and P Plate Piano for beginning pianists.

 Keyboard, guitar, bass, vocal, drum kit.